Optimus: A Robust Defense Framework for Mitigating Toxicity while Fine-Tuning Conversational AI: Appendix

-Our evaluation only uses publicly released datasets and openly available LLMs.
-All the LLMs were deployed locally and, therefore, did not require any queries to external services.
-No human subjects were involved in our investigation.
-All experiments were conducted in a controlled lab setting; we have not deployed toxicity-injected chatbots on any platform and do not intend to publicly release them, as they could potentially be used for harm.
-No attack experiments were conducted on any deployed systems.
+Our evaluation uses only publicly released datasets and locally deployed LLMs, requiring no queries to external services or human subjects.
+All experiments were conducted in a controlled lab setting.
+We have not deployed toxicity-injected chatbots and do not intend to release them to prevent potential misuse.
 Our use of industry API services for toxicity classification was fully compliant with their terms of use.
-We primarily relied on automated metrics and ML schemes to analyze our toxic language datasets, thereby limiting exposure of toxic content to our team members.
-Only a limited number of toxic and benign samples were manually analyzed by our team to investigate cases of false positives and false negatives when detecting toxic conversations.
-We believe that the benefits of our research far outweigh any potential harm from this extremely limited exposure.
-We will release all our code and datasets to encourage future research on securing model customization pipelines.
+We primarily relied on automated metrics to analyze toxic language, limiting human exposure to a few samples analyzed for false positives and negatives.
+We believe the research benefits outweigh the risks of this limited exposure.